featureform/featureform/docs/providers/spark.md

 To configure a Spark provider via AWS, you need an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) with access to account's EMR cluster and S3 bucket.

-The [AWS access key id and your secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) are used as credentials when registering your Spark Offline Store.
+Your [AWS access key id and AWS secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) are used as credentials when registering your Spark Offline Store.

 Your EMR cluster must be running and support [Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).